-Net assets with donor restrictions: Net assets subject to stipulations imposed by donors, and grantors.
-Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Non-Profit Organization or by the passage of time.
+Net assets with donor restrictions: Net assets with donor restrictions: Net assets subject to stipulations imposed by donors, and grantors.
+Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Organization or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
+After the donor-imposed time or purpose restriction is satisfied, donor restricted net assets are reclassified to donor unrestricted net assets and reported within the statement of activities as net assets released from restrictions.